-Note: 1.
-The pilot unit is an atmosphere sensing device.
+Note: The pilot unit is an atmosphere sensing device.
 It must be replaced as a whole assembly.
 Its individual components are not separately replaceable.

-16.4 To remove the gas valve.
+15.4 To remove the gas valve.

+- 1. Remove the burner unit (See section 15.2).

-2. If lying the burner on its back, ensure that the work surface is suitably protected.
+- 2. If lying the burner on its back, ensure that the work surface is suitably protected.
 This will avoid damage to the work surface.
 Turn the burner unit upside down.
 Detach the thermocouple from the tap.

-3. Detach the pilot pipe from the tap.
+- 3. Detach the pilot pipe from the tap.

-- 4. Detach the inlet pipe. - 5.
-Detach the injector pipe.
+- 4. Detach the inlet pipe.

+- 5. Detach the injector pipe.